ifad/chronomodel/README.md

  * The rules and temporal indexes cannot be saved in schema.rb.
 The AR schema dumper is quite basic, and it isn't (currently) extensible.
-   As we're using many database-specific features, you'll better off with the SQL schema dumper (`config.active_record.schema_format = :sql` in `config/application.rb`).
-Be sure to add [these files](https://gist.github.com/4548844) in your `lib/tasks` if you want `rake db:setup` to work.
+   As we're using many database-specific features, Chronomodel forces the usage of the `:sql` schema dumper, and included rake tasks override `db:schema:dump` and `db:schema:load` to do `db:structure:dump` and `db:structure:load`.
+Two helper tasks are also added, `db:data:dump` and `db:data:load`.

  * `.includes` still doesn't work, but it'll fixed.